person installing an aluminum door threshold strip in a doorway with a screwdriver

 What Is a Door Threshold, and Why Does It Matter?

 A door threshold is that strip at the bottom of your doorway, sitting right where the door meets the floor.
 You might call it a sill or a saddle, but its job is the same: it seals the gap under the door, keeps out drafts, water, and bugs, and makes the transition between rooms or spaces look clean.
+It’s one of the simplest door hardware upgrades a homeowner can do without a contractor.
 I first realized how important thresholds are when I noticed cold air creeping into my garage during a chilly winter.
 My car was fine, but my workspace was freezing!

 Thresholds come in various materials—wood, aluminum, vinyl, or even rubber—and each has its perks.
 In homes, they add a finished look while improving energy efficiency.
 In garages, where many of us car lovers spend hours tinkering, a good threshold can protect your space from dust and debris.
 Installing one properly ensures it does its job without becoming a tripping hazard or an eyesore.